RicCastelhano/riccastelhano.github.io/aboutme.md

 Professionally, I kept going after more significant challenges.
 That approach took me from a frontend developer to a backend developer to a team leader, a Manager, and a CTO.

-More than two decades later, I'm managing and leading development teams in the big "Streaming Wars"
+More than two decades later, I'm managing a Tech Hub in the big "Streaming Wars".

 It has been quite a ride, to be honest.